Metaform/edc-aas/README.md

-# Technical Specification for Applying EDC Usage Control to AAS data
+# Technical Specification for Applying IDS Usage Control to AAS data

-This document is a technical specification for enabling EDC usage control with AAS.
-Its goals are to define an AAS-EDC integration that:
+This document is a technical specification for enabling IDS usage control with AAS.
+Its goals are to define an AAS-IDS integration that:

-1. Codifies best-practices for modelling AAS submodels as EDC assets.
+1. Codifies best-practices for modelling AAS submodels as IDS datasets.
-2. Promotes network-wide interoperability by defining how EDC asset and endpoint information is conveyed in AAS submodel descriptors.
+2. Promotes network-wide interoperability by defining how IDS datasets and endpoint information is conveyed in AAS submodel descriptors.

 It is **not** a goal of this specification to address syntactic or semantic interoperability of AAS submodels.

+> An IDS dataset is equivalent to an EDC asset.

-## EDC and IDS Dataspace Protocol Design Principles
+## IDS Dataspace Protocol Design Principles

-The IDS Dataspace Protocol and EDC define the following constructs:
+The IDS Dataspace Protocol and IDS define the following constructs:

-- **Asset (Dataset) Catalog** - A set of participant data and usage policies that can be shared with another participant
+- **Dataset Catalog** - A set of participant data and usage policies that can be shared with another participant
 - **Contract Negotiation Process** - The process of establishing a contract agreement governing usage policy between two dataspace participants for an asset
 - **Data Transfer Process** - A data connection between two participants based on a contract agreement.
 The connection may be logical (e.g. there is no physical socket or other compute resources dedicated to it).
 Furthermore, a data transfer process is only associated with a single asset.
 - **Data Plane** - A technical system tasked with providing access to the data for an asset.
 A data plane will typically be responsible for transferring data from one participant to another using a wire protocol.

-One of the fundamental IDS/EDC design tenets is that contract negotiations and transfer processes **should be** established up front whenever possible.
+One of the fundamental IDS design tenets is that contract negotiations and transfer processes **should be** established up front whenever possible.
 Let's start with sharing machine learning data, where upfront setup is not critical.
 A client participant engages in the following steps:

 1. Access a provider catalog